MeteorSydney/meteor-sydney/README.md

 ### Step 3 :: Iron Router and Routing Pages

-Add Iron Router, setup headers and footers and authentication rules for routes
+Add Iron Router, routes and configure headers and footers for the application

 #### Required Packages

   - [Iron Router](https://atmospherejs.com/iron/router) :: `meteor add iron:router`
-  - [Iron Router Authentication](https://atmospherejs.com/fuatsengul/iron-router-auth) :: `meteor add fuatsengul:iron-router-auth`

-### Step 4 :: ??
+### Step 4 :: Bootstrapping

 Use `git checkout step4` in the folder to move to this branch or [view the branch on GitHub](https://github.com/aaronthorp/meteor-sydney/tree/step4).